prajwalpoojary/bootstrap-website/README.md

 # Patrix
-  A sample portfolio website built with Bootstrap5 and SCSS
+  A sample portfolio website built with Bootstrap5 and SCSS - Built by [Patrick Muriungi](https://github.com/MuriungiPatrick)

 ### Packages we need
   - sass